Run-and-Tumble Dynamics and Zeno--Anti-Zeno Transition in Biased Quantum Trajectories

-Concurrently, continuous measurement allows tracking of a single quantum trajectory undergoing quantum jumps driven by microscopic quantum evolution.
-These trajectories evolve stochastically due to the backaction of the measurement feedback \cite{wiseman_quantum_1993,minev_catching_2019}.
-Recent technological advancements enable the observation of non-Hermitian evolution \cite{murch_observing_2013} and incomplete quantum jumps, called ``spikes" \cite{minev_catching_2019}.
-The statistics of first passage times \cite{dhar_quantum_2015,singh_sokoban_2025,yin_restart_2025,yin_resonances_2025,muga_quantum_1999} and spikes in diffusive \cite{tilloy_spikes_2015,bernardin_spiking_2023,benoist_emergence_2021,benoist_large_2014,horowitz_quantum-trajectory_2012} or Poissonian trajectories \cite{sherry_spikes_2025} suggests a hidden active character in monitored quantum evolution.
+Concurrently, in the quantum domain, continuous measurement theory allows us to track the evolution of a single quantum system in real time.
+These trajectories evolve stochastically, driven not by thermal fluctuations, but by the backaction of the measurement feedback \cite{wiseman_quantum_1993}.
+Recent technological advancements in superconducting circuits have enabled the direct observation of these dynamics, including non-Hermitian evolution \cite{murch_observing_2013} and incomplete quantum jumps, known as ``spikes" \cite{minev_catching_2019}.
+The statistics of these trajectories, specifically the distribution of first-passage times \cite{dhar_quantum_2015,yin_restart_2025,yin_resonances_2025,muga_quantum_1999}, and the structure of spikes in diffusive \cite{tilloy_spikes_2015,bernardin_spiking_2023,benoist_emergence_2021,benoist_large_2014,horowitz_quantumtrajectory_2012,walter_field_2022} or Poissonian limits \cite{sherry_spikes_2025}, suggest a hidden active character in monitored quantum evolution.